johnivanpuayap/johnivanpuayap/README.md

 # Hi there 👋!
-<p align="justify"> My name is John Ivan Puayap!
-I'm currently pursuing my degree in computer science while also working on various personal projects and certifications.
-In addition, I'm   actively participating in The Odin Project and undertaking the #100DaysofCode Challenge to expand my knowledge of back-end technologies.
-All of these efforts are geared towards preparing myself for my upcoming internship in 2024. </p>
+<p align="justify"> My name is John Ivan Puayap, and I am a computer science student with a passion for backend development.
+I am currently pursuing my degree while actively working on personal projects and pursuing certifications to expand my knowledge and skills in this field.
+As part of my continuous learning journey, I have taken up the #100DaysofCode Challenge to further enhance my expertise.

+In addition to programming, I have diverse interests outside the tech world.
+I enjoy watching TV shows, particularly comedy genres that bring laughter and entertainment.
+I also find joy in playing video games, immersing myself in different virtual worlds and experiencing exciting adventures.
+These hobbies provide me with relaxation and serve as a source of inspiration and creativity in my coding endeavors.
+Ultimately, my goal is to become a proficient backend developer and leverage my skills to make a meaningful impact in the world of technology. </p>

 # Skills
 <div style="display: flex; justify-content: space-between;">